 Even though we’ve already considered two of the best watches for nurses this year, the Spiedel and the Moulin might not be right for you.
 So, here are 7 more watches that might suit your professional lifestyle better!

 This is the only smartwatch you’ll need as a nurse.
-It is the latest version of the Apple Watch and features a whole slew of technological features ranging from GPS to a large touch-screen, and the ability to connect with all your Apple apps from your phone.
+It is the latest version of the Apple Watch and features a whole slew of technological features including the new blood oxygen monitor, GPS with a large touch-screen, and the ability to connect with all your Apple apps from your phone.
 It has an always-on retina display, meaning even when you’re not using your watch, you can see the time very clearly.
 This makes it the perfect timepiece to bring with you for nightshifts.

 - Customizable watch faces and bands

 - Noise app to alert you if things are getting loud